top of page

 .

-He picked, Braddock, Washington, Wolfe, Boscawen, Stewart, and Fairfax who was a County Lieutenant of Frederick Co (like a head mayor except of a county) and whose duty involved the local militia at times.
+James Wood picked the war's leaders, Braddock, Washington, Wolfe, Boscawen, Stewart, and Fairfax who was a County Lieutenant of Frederick Co (like a head mayor except of a county) for the names of our Winchester Virginia streets.
 Click on the names for a biography.

 .